stealth/lophttpd/README.md

 start `lhttpd` with `-r`, a random token is appended to the file when its stored.
 If you put an empty __index.html__ inside __upload__, outside visitors cannot download the uploaded file, as they do not know the URL.
-If you want that nobody, not even the up-loader can see the URL, you can use `-Q'` This effectively creates you an upload-only service where you can store submitted documents which nobody can download.
+If you want that nobody, not even the up-loader can see the URL, you can use `-Q` This effectively creates you an upload-only service where you can store submitted documents which nobody can download.